 - Learning Outcomes see Program Learning Outcomes The course is not expected to meet all learning outcomes, but you should provide a statement on how this course will contribute to program learning outcomes - A list of discussion topics by week with associated assigned readings - Summary of assignments to be completed - Basis for student evaluation - If you are proposing an ANTH 110 course, your syllabus should address the questions on the Undergraduate Supplemental Form (including the section for the appropriate GE requirement under Guidelines for General Education Courses.

-The Department office has copies of course syllabi, which the Graduate Coordinator can share.
+The Department office has copies of course syllabi.
 You are encouraged to consult these resources when preparing your proposal.

 Graduate Student Researchers (GSR)